Lourdes College (Cagayan de Oro)

-Lourdes College Cagayan de Oro City (LCCDOC), officially Lourdes College Inc., is a private, Roman Catholic basic and higher education institution managed by the Congregation of the Religious of the Virgin Mary in Cagayan de Oro City, Misamis Oriental, Philippines.
+Lourdes College Cagayan de Oro City (LCCDO), officially Lourdes College, Inc., is a private, Roman Catholic basic and higher education institution managed by the Congregation of the Religious of the Virgin Mary in Cagayan de Oro City, Misamis Oriental, Philippines.
 It was founded by Archbishop James T.G.
 Hayes, S.J. in 1928.
 It is a member of the Philippine Accrediting Association of Schools, Colleges and Universities (PAASCU).
 The school has two campuses: the Integrated Basic Education Department (IBED) in Barangay Macasandig, and the Higher Education Department (HED) on Capistrano-Hayes Sts.